knewyousir/webFEI-session-6a/readme.md

 ```

 Test by going to the recipes end point [localhost:3000/api/recipes](localhost:3000/api/recipes).

-Return to the home page and click on the link.
-Note the error in the browser's console.

 If you've changed ports you'll need to change the port number in `scripts.js`: